 - Send letters to the editors of local newspapers and trade periodicals.
 It’s a no-hassle way to get your name in print.

 - Along with sending out a press release, always include a photo.
 It will greatly increase your chances of getting in print.
 Get professional photos made.
 It’s worth the cost.

-- Write a bimonthly or quarterly newsletter; two pages is okay.
+- Write a bimonthly or quarterly email newsletter; two pages is okay.
+Post it on your website.
 Then you’ll have something to send to all your clients and prospects.
 Don’t forget the press if there is some news material.